Chart Color Schemes

 Otway ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Otway's population was found to be less diverse culturally, with 82.8% being citizens, 82.0% born in Australia, and 92.4% speaking English only at home.
-Christianity was the predominant religion, comprising 34.1%.
-While Judaism made up just 0.1%, this was an overrepresentation compared to Rest of Vic's 0.1%.
+Otway's population showed lower cultural diversity, with 82.8% being citizens, 82.0% born in Australia, and 92.4% speaking English only at home.
+Christianity was the predominant religion, at 34.1%.
+Judaism, at 0.1%, was slightly overrepresented compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity